A transparent image used for creating empty spaces in columns

 Cell Service

-There is Verizon cell service at the house and at high spots around the ranch.
+Verizon cell service is available at headquarters and in certain high spots on the ranch.

 Visitors

-Visitors are fine as long as their stay doesn’t negatively affect normal operations and pets are disclosed and do not chase livestock.
+Visitors are welcome as long as their stay doesn’t negatively affect normal operations and pets are disclosed and do not chase livestock.

 Food